 Our practice only uses your personal health data to provide individualised care to you and does not disclose your data for any other purposes.
 The national data opt-out does not apply to our usage of your data and we are compliant with the policy.

-Our practice does not take part in reasearch projects where the opt-out could apply.
-We are currently compliant with the national data opt out.
+Our practice does not take part in research projects where the opt-out could apply.
+We are compliant with the national data opt-out policy.

 Processing of Staff and Candidates’ Information